The Archimedean limit of random sorting networks: The integral transform formula

+Now let $a$ be such that \eqref{E:Pa-mY} holds for every $k \in (a, 1)$ and \eqref{E:f-amid} and \eqref{E:f-amid-2} hold for almost every $k \in (a, 1)$.
 By concavity of minimal flux paths (Lemma \ref{L:concave-paths}), $s_{a, m} > 0$ whenever $m > a$.
 Therefore since $\nu$ has a Lebesgue density by Theorem \ref{T:max-height}, the right hand side of \eqref{E:f-amid} is continuous and non-increasing.
 Since both sides of \eqref{E:f-amid-2} are also non-increasing, and are equal to the right hand side of \eqref{E:f-amid} for almost every $k \in (a, 1)$, they must be equal for every $k \in (a, 1)$.
 Combining this with \eqref{E:Pa-mY} proves the lemma. \end{proof}

 \begin{lemma} Let $\mathfrak{s}_a$ be the law of $\prob(s_{a, m(Y)} \in \cdot \; | m(Y) > a)$, and define the measure $\bar{\mathfrak{s}}_a$ by the Radon-Nikodym formula